 Yes.In most cases olive oil can be used in ears if the patient had a mastoid cavity or a perforation.
 If wax is occluding the meatus, it should be removed.
 Olive oil is not as astringent as some other wax removal preparations and can be used for 2-3 days prior to the patient seeing their clinician.

 How often do I need to update my skills?

 We would advise every two years for an invasive procedure such as irrigation.
-This does not have to be a formal training course but can be during clinical supervision where a colleague observes your practice and technique and feeds back to you.
+This can be a formal training course or our Bi-Annual Ear Care Conference.
+It can also be during clinical supervision when a suitably-qualified clinician observes your practice and technique and feeds back to you.
+This should be recorded.